Pilot's Handbook of Aeronautical Knowledge

 So if we're looking at a barometer, we might say "Air pressure is 30 inches of mercury."
 We might even say "Current pressure is 30 inches."
 But we also could say "three hundred blankets" or "three thousand layers," because what we really care about are the measured layers of air molecules that are piled thousands of feet high.

 People at or near sea level exist under about 3,000 layers of air molecules, most of the time.
 You can think of these as thin layers.
-In most of the earth's inhabited areas, each measurable layer of atmosphere is about 10 feet tall.
+In most of the earth's inhabited areas, each measurable layer of atmosphere — 0.01 inch of mercury — is about 10 vertical feet.

 However, people who live at higher elevations, such as Denver, have adjusted to life under 2,500 layers of air molecules.
 Compared to a coastal atmosphere, the atmosphere in the Rocky Mountains is receiving less downward force, and this somewhat expanded air has fewer available oxygen molecules.
 That said, almost everyone adjusts to it.